suhani-bansal/Spotify-Clone-Project/README.md

-# Info
+# Developer

-Created by Suhani.
+Created by Suhani

+# Project Name and Info

 Spotify clone using HTML and CSS.
+CSS major project.
 Frontend mini project.